rrhone/ePortfolio/README.md

 4. Let Gradle sync and finish building the project
 5. Connect an emulator or Android device
 6. Click the green ▶ Run button

+### Firebase Setup
+To enable Firebase Auth and Firestore in your local build:
+1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)
+2. Register your Android app and download the `google-services.json` file
+3. Place `google-services.json` in the `app/` directory of the project
+4. Make sure Firebase services are enabled in your `build.gradle` files

 ---